School Board

 Active Board members contribute to effective school governance, which leads to better informed decision-making, new ideas, opinions, solutions and stronger connections with the school community.

-If you would like to nominate as a Parent Member, please complete the attached form and return to your classroom teacher or your campus office by Friday 20th February 2026.
+If you would like to nominate as a Parent Member, please complete the attached form and return to your classroom teacher or your campus office.
 The nomination forms will also be available at the administration office of each campus.

 Please feel welcome to contact our front office on 92181600 or annette.hopkinson@education.wa.edu.au if you would like to find our more about nominating for our School Board.